 Give yourself a “kindness” challenge

-So far, we’ve talked about why not to do to be a better person.
+So far, we’ve talked about what not to do to be a better person.
 This last one is an actionable tip, something that you can do today and every day.
 Actively challenge yourself to change how you treat people by giving yourself a kindness challenge.

 Start with 30 days (30-day challenges are all the rage for a reason, it’s a manageable chunk of time).
 Each day do something nice for someone else.
 If you need some inspiration, see how a school in Ireland assigned acts of kindness to their students.
 You don’t have to spend a single penny or perform grand gestures.
 Many times, even something as simple as giving someone a genuine compliment or telling them that you appreciate them can completely change the course of their day.